Johnston, Pembrokeshire: Worship

 The places of worship are all located at the southern end of the village.
 The Anglican church of St Peter, in the Diocese of St Davids, is a grade II* listed building dating from the 15th century.
 The nearby Baptist chapel was built in the first half of the 20th century in a modern style.

 A meetinghouse for the Church of Jesus Christ of Latter-day Saints (LDS Church) was opened in December 2012 and is home to the Milford Haven Branch.

 Sport

 A greyhound racing track existed in the village.
 It opened in August 1934 and was trading in 1948 but the regularity of the racing in unknown.
-In 1948 and 1949 the Licensing Authorities listed the track as having a attendance capacity of just 200 which is the smallest known attendance of any track.
+In 1948 and 1949 the Licensing Authorities listed the track as having an attendance capacity of just 200 which is the smallest known attendance of any track.
 The racing was independent which means unaffiliated to the sports governing body at the time (the National Greyhound Racing Club).

 Johnston A.F.C. is the villages football team.
 They currently play in the Pembrokeshire League Division Two.